TheEdoRan/next-safe-action/website/docs/integrations/react-hook-form.md

 ## 3. Define the form

 Lastly, we have to define the form.
 We'll use `useForm` from React Hook Form to handle the form submission and client side validation.
-This is a basic example, but can be easily adapter to your needs.
+This is a basic example, but can be easily adapted to your needs.
 Note that we're directly importing the action we just created, instead of using the `useAction` hook from next-safe-action.
-This is because we're awaiting the action inside the form submit handler.
+This is because we're awaiting the action execution inside the form submit handler.

 ```typescript title="buyproduct-form.tsx"
 "use client";